-- 1. All students seeking readmission should submit completed "Request for Readmission to a Health Career program" form to the Health Careers Information Specialist no later than 30 days prior to the start of the semester in which they seek readmission, unless the student is seeking readmission to the 1st semester of a program then the student must submit their request by January 15th of the year they seek admission. - 2.
-All students petitioning for readmission will be evaluated and readmitted as long as the requirements for the semester have been met and depending on the availability of seats or clinical spaces after currently enrolled students have been placed. - 3.
+1. All students seeking readmission should submit completed "Request for Readmission to a Health Career program" form to the Health Careers Information Specialist no later than 30 days prior to the start of the semester in which they seek readmission, unless the student is seeking readmission to the 1st semester of a program then the student must submit their request by January 15th of the year they seek admission.

+- 2. All students petitioning for readmission will be evaluated and readmitted as long as the requirements for the semester have been met and depending on the availability of seats or clinical spaces after currently enrolled students have been placed. - 3.
 Any student who has withdrawn ("W") and/or was terminated twice in a single Health Career/Public Service course will be subject to individual review of academic performance by the program Admission Committee prior to granting of permit to register for the same course. - 4.
 Students seeking readmission who for any reason have not taken any program specific courses in the two years prior to the readmission date, will be required to retake all previously completed program specific course requirements. - 5.
-Students must complete all health and clinical requirements (includes American Heart Association Basic Life Support for Healthcare Providers certification, drug screening, and any additional information required by clinical site) prior to registration for SPT 140 and the requirements must be maintained through SPT 150.

-6. The program reserves the right to assess the student's level of knowledge in order to ensure current competency (including lab, lecture, and clinical content).
+All student health and clinical requirements (including current American Heart Association Basic Life Support for Healthcare Providers certification and any additional information required by the clinical site) must be up-to-date prior to registration for SRT 205 and the requirements must be maintained through SRT 215.
+The background check and drug screening will be repeated within 45 days prior to assignment to a clinical affiliate. - 6.
+The program reserves the right to assess the student's level of knowledge in order to ensure current competency (including lab, lecture and clinical content).
 Students returning to a clinical course must demonstrate proficiency prior to readmission.